-A broadband bidirectional shared-media transmission system using fiber trunks between the headother signals to be carried on a cable network.
+Headend A central facility that is used for receiving, processing, and combining broadcast, narrowcast and other signals to be carried on a cable network.
 Somewhat analogous to a telephone company's central office.
 Location from which the DOCSIS® cable plant fans out to subscribers.